Coronavirus (COVID-19): review of international development programme

 - 23 September: Scottish Parliament Cross-Party Group on Malawi

-- 24 September: Scotland’s International Development Annual Conference: Digital Summit: Global Development beyond COVID-19 – opening address followed by Q&A. More information on the Confrence is available.
+- 24 September: Scotland’s International Development Annual Conference: Digital Summit: Global Development beyond COVID-19 – opening address followed by Q and A. More information on the Conference is available.
+Read Ministers speech

 - 1 October: Scottish Government Minister hosted roundtable with academics from partner countries and UK – to discuss evolution of approaches to international development

 - 28 Oct: Scottish Government Minister hosted Civil Society roundtable with the Scottish international development sector: a 2hr workshop hosted by SG Minister for Europe and International Development.
 This event will bring together a range of Scottish stakeholders to reflect on, and discuss, the draft set of Principles underpinning the Scottish Government’s Review.
-The four breakout groups will provide an opportunity for stakeholders feed into the review by sharing their thoughts and ideas on the draft Principles most important to them.
-Book places through Eventbrite.
+The four breakout groups will provide an opportunity for stakeholders feed into the review by sharing their thoughts and ideas on the draft Principles most important to them

 - 3 Nov: Scottish Government hosted Civil Society roundtable with Minister planned with the Scottish international development sector: same event as that on 28 October, but this one is focused for those with a particular interest in Malawi.
-We suggest to sign up to this day if you have a particular interest in Malawi, to free up space for others on 28th.
-Book places through Eventbrite.
+We suggest to sign up to this day if you have a particular interest in Malawi, to free up space for others on 28th

 - 3 Nov: Minister video message at NHSS Global Health Conference 2020